-- Address prevention and health promotion, social determinants and health equity so all Queenslanders can reach their highest level of health and wellbeing. - Elevate the role of lived experience in policy, planning, service delivery and evaluation, including people living with mental-ill health, alcohol and other drug issues, those at risk of suicide, and other vulnerable populations, as well as their families, carers and kin. - Refresh the reform agenda through implementation of a renewed Shifting minds 2023-2028, Every life Phase Two and Achieving balance. - Promote community-based service delivery, prevention and early intervention as essential elements of reform. - Strengthen cross-sector partnership, collaboration and investment in mental health beyond the Department of Health.
+• Enhance prevention and health promotion, and address social determinants and health equity so all Queenslanders can reach their

+• Elevate the role of lived experience in policy, planning, service delivery and evaluation, including people living with mental-ill health, alcohol and other drug issues, those at risk of suicide, and other vulnerable populations, as well as their families, carers and kin.

+Refresh the reform agenda through implementation of a renewed Shifting minds 2023-2028, Every life Phase Two and Achieving balance.

+• Promote community-based service delivery, prevention and early intervention as essential elements of reform.

+Strengthen cross-sector partnership, collaboration and investment in mental health, alcohol and other drugs, and suicide prevention